| |

 by the chairman of the Dublin District Council (Mr. L. White), who convened

-and contributed information as to the conditions which the Government
+present, and contributed information as to the conditions which the

-had laid down in connection with the reticulation of the district with
+Government had laid down in connection with the reticulation of the

-water from Barossa.
-A plan was also exhibited by Mr. Coombe, showing the
+district with water from Barossa.
+A plan was also exhibited by Mr. Coombe,

 October - BAROSSA WATERWORKS